ksingh25/pycom-coap/README.md

 pycom coap server and client
 This is an example implementation of CoAP server and client using the library [microCoAPy](https://github.com/insighio/microCoAPy)

-The CoAP server allows the coap clients to change the color of the RGB LED.
+The CoAP server allows the coap clients to change the color of the RGB LED from remote.

 Tested with libcoap coap-client.